google/WebFundamentals/src/content/en/updates/2018/05/dpwa.md

 ## Getting started {: #getting-started }

-Dogfood: Desktop Progressive Web App support is available on Chrome OS m68 (currently beta), but work is underway to support Linux, Mac and Windows.
+Dogfood: Desktop Progressive Web App support is available on Chrome OS 67 (currently beta), but work is underway to support Mac and Windows.
 To experiment with desktop progressive web apps in Chrome on on other operating systems, enable the `#enable-desktop-pwas` flag.